 At the center of "June Moon" is a love story involving two impossibly naive, ingenuous people who clearly are designed for no one but each other.
 One of them, Enid Baker (an engaging Rachel Napoleon), is a dentist’s receptionist with high moral principles who wants what any young single woman her age wants -- a husband, a home and children.

 In the play’s seemingly long, demanding prologue, she meets in the parlor car of a New York-bound train the very man she’s looking for, Fred Stevens (a frequently difficult to like Nate Cordrry), a decent young man with a facility for writing song lyrics who has given up his job at "the G.E." in Schenectady, N.Y. and is heading to New York in the hope of hooking up professionally with a composer, Paul Sears (Rick Holmes in a nicely shaded performance), who has had one hit, "Paprika," years earlier and is now in desperate need of another.
-He’s impressed with the lyrics Fred has sent him and there is everything in their first meeting together in Paul’s apartment to suggest that Fred indeed has potential.

 But for Paul’s live-in, self-centered, materialistic sister-in-law, Eileen (Holley Fain), Fred represents opportunity of another sort -- a way to make her meandering lover pay attention.
 Betrayal is in the air.
 On a night Fred has planned to spend with Enid after his meeting with Paul, Eileen sweeps him into an evening of clubbing with Paul and Paul’s bored, frustrated, bitter wife Lucille (Kate MacCluggage).
 The excuse Fred gives Enid on the phone for not keeping their date comes uncomfortably at first but it comes.
 From that moment, Fred is caught in a vortex of high-living and romantic duplicity as he is wined, dined, seduced and led by the nose by Eileen, all at his expense and all as his professional future hinges on a song, "June Moon," he has written with Paul, set to lyrics he originally improvised for Enid in the parlor car.